jhanliufu-personal/PhaseStim2022_Yu/README.md

 # PhaseStim2022_Yu
 Real-time phase detection and phase-specific stimulation system.
-We have a [python package](https://github.com/JhanLiufu/PhaseStimAnalysis2022_Yu/tree/master?tab=readme-ov-file) for analyzing stimulation outcome.
-For more introduction of the project, see its [project page](https://jhanliufu.github.io/projects/closed_loop_control.html) on Jhan's website.
+We have a [python package](https://github.com/JhanLiufu/PhaseStimAnalysis2022_Yu/tree/master?tab=readme-ov-file) for analyzing algorithm performance using various metrics.
+We analyzed algorithm performance and signal features, identified key parameters and formed optimization strategies.
+We report our findings in the [CLC](https://www.biorxiv.org/content/10.1101/2024.08.24.609522v1.full.pdf) paper (under review at Journal of Neural Engineering).
+Visit its [project page](https://jhanliufu.github.io/projects/closed_loop_control.html) on Jhan's website to see the neuroscience motivation.

 ## Quickstart